 Lest I come and strike the earth with a curse.”
 Malachi 4:5-6 (NKJV)

-The Good News is that the spirit of Elijah did come in John the Baptist, a herald who prepared the people for the arrival of Jesus Christ.
-And in Jesus came abundant blessings, not curses – in fact, He became a curse for us so that the gates of hell could not prevail against us.
-As the apostle Paul wrote in the book of Galatians:
+The good news is that Elijah did come, in the spirit of John the Baptist.
+John was the herald who prepared the people of Israel for the arrival of the Messiah, Jesus Christ, as prophesied in the book of Isaiah.
+In Jesus would come abundant blessings, not curses.
+In fact, Jesus BECAME a curse for us, so that the gates of hell could not prevail against believers.
+As the apostle Paul wrote in the letter to the Galatians:

 13 Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”), 14 that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
 Galatians 3:13-14 (NKJV)

-Jesus is still extending blessings to all who would reach out to Him in faith today.
-He is not only our source of forgiveness and eternal life, but He has promised to always be with us and to hear our prayers.
-Though He may choose to answer them at different times in different ways – God is sovereign – however He does it, He will do out of great love for us.
-His answer to our prayer is often “yes”, sometimes “no”, or at times “not now”.
-He will often come back later to answer those as a “yes” long after we remember that we prayed them.
-That is why it is good to write prayers down in a journal to be able to go back and see where, when, and how the Lord has answered them.
-It can be a real eye-opening and faith-building experience.
+Jesus is still extending blessings today, to all who would reach out to Him in faith.
+He is not only the source of our complete forgiveness and eternal life, but He has promised to always be with us, and to hear and answer our prayers.
+Though He may choose to answer those prayers at different times or in different ways than we might expect, He will answer us.
+God is sovereign, and He will answer them according to His Will, but out of great love for us.
+His answer is often “yes”, sometimes “no”, and sometimes, “not now, wait”.
+The Lord will often come back later, even years later, to answer those prayers with a “yes”, long after we even remember that we prayed them.
+That is why it is helpful to write our prayers down in a journal, so that we may go back and review them to see where, when, and how God eventually did answer them.
+That can be a real eye-opening (and faith-building) experience.

-Every so often, as a demonstration of His great goodness and love for us, God answer will our prayer in a remarkable and sensational way, one that we will remember for the rest of our life.
+Every so often, as a demonstration of His great goodness and immense love for us, God will answer our prayer in a sudden, remarkable, and sensational way, one that we will remember for the rest of our life.

-But what about Elijah, the great prophet who called down fire on Mount Carmel in the great spiritual battle between the Lord and the prophets of Baal?
-What exactly does it mean when Malachi speaks of God sending Elijah before the Day of the Lord?
+Returning to Malachi’s prophecy, God promised to send Elijah, the great prophet who called down fire on Mount Carmel and thus won a great spiritual battle between the Lord and the prophets of Baal, who were backed by the demonic.
+What exactly does it mean when Malachi says that God will send Elijah once more, before the Day of the Lord?

-This is specifically addressed in the gospel of Luke, where John the Baptist’s father, Zacharias, is addressed by the angel Gabriel, who had previously appeared to the prophet Daniel five hundred years earlier to proclaim the coming of the Messiah and provide a time frame, the seventy-weeks prophecy.
+This is partially addressed in the gospel of Luke, where John the Baptist’s father, Zacharias, is addressed by an angel, Gabriel, who appeared before him while Zacharias was ministering in the Holy Place of the temple.
+Gabriel had previously appeared to the prophet Daniel, five hundred years earlier, to proclaim the coming of the Messiah and provide the time frame for His coming in the seventy-weeks prophecy.
+Now he was returning to announce its fulfillment.

-Zacharias was serving in the Holy of Holy’s in the temple as his friends and family were praying and worshiping just outside.
-It was a great and rare honor for a priest to serve in this capacity, as it was the holy site of the Presence of God.
-Suddenly, the angel Gabriel appeared beside him, and the priest became frightened.
+While Zacharias was serving in the Holy Place in the temple, his friends and family were praying and worshiping just outside.
+It was a great and rare honor for a priest to be selected to serve in this capacity, as it was the holy site of the Presence of God.
+Suddenly, as the angel Gabriel appeared beside him, the priest became extremely frightened.

 13 But the angel said to him, “Do not be afraid, Zacharias, for your prayer is heard; and your wife Elizabeth will bear you a son, and you shall call his name John…16 And he will turn many of the children of Israel to the Lord their God.
 17 He will also go before Him in the spirit and power of Elijah, ‘to turn the hearts of the fathers to the children,’ and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord.”